Brontosaurus

 History & Fossils ~ ~ ~ ~

-It’s a dinosaur everyone has heard the name of, yet for around 100 years the genus was considered an invalid genus.
+For around 100 years, the genus was considered an invalid genus.
 Brontosaurus was discovered during the Bone Wars, a rivalry between Edward Drinker Cope and Othniel Charles Marsh.
 The two had a fierce rivalry and sought to one-up each other constantly, leading to sloppy work and claims that later paleontologists would have to polish, debunk, and remake.
-Many years later, Elma Riggs re-examined the femur discovered for Brontosaurus and discovered that it was very similar to Apatosaurus, so the genus Brontosaurus B. excelsus became Apatosaurus B. excelsus.
-In 2015, A massive study was released on sauropods, and it was found that Brontosaurus was different enough to be a valid genus, but there may have been multiple species of them.
+Many years later, Elmer Riggs re-examined the femur discovered for Brontosaurus and discovered that it was very similar to Apatosaurus, so the genus Brontosaurus B. excelsus became Apatosaurus A. excelsus.
+Since it’s material was very similar to Apatosaurus, it would be assumed that most Brontosaurus material was actually for Apatosaurus.
+A skeletal reconstruction of Apatosaurus was made at the American Museum of Natural History, which was labeled as Brontosaurus, likely the main reason the genus stayed relevant for so long.
+This same skeleton, which was designed by Henry Fairfield Osborn, also included a custom skull that was inspired by Camarasaurus.
+Later, an Apatosaurus skull would be found, but Osborn did not want the head mounted on his skeleton, so it remained headless for around 20 years.
+At the Field Museum of Chicago, the back half of a Brontosaurus skeleton stood from 1908 until 1958 because it lacked funding to be completed.
+In 2015, A massive study was released on sauropods, and it was found that Brontosaurus was different enough to be a valid genus, but there are 3 different species of it.

 Media Deptictions ~ ~ ~ ~